-Not all expats come from snowy locales with experience driving in the snow.
+Not all expats come from snowy locales with experience driving in winter snow.
 And not all places in the US will require you to drive in difficult, wintry conditions.
 But just in case this will be your first US winter with a new vehicle, we wanted to share tips from some of the most experienced drivers.

 Remember, even if you have years of winter driving experience – and have a vehicle well-equipped enough for a trip to the top of the Rocky Mountains, other drivers may not have the required experience to avoid an accident.

 These top tips can literally save your life.
 And while many of you are thinking “it’s no big deal driving in the winter,” we’re here to remind you that winters in the northern part of the US can be downright treacherous.
 So, please take these tips to heart.

 1. Safe Winter Driving Means Making Sure Your Vehicle Is “Winterized”